randytsao24/drum-macheen/README.md

-# README for Randy's Drum Padddddd
+# Randy's Drum Padzzz

-Fill this stuff in later, yeah???
+---
+## About

+Personal project developed while attending Fullstack Academy of Code in NYC.